Beard to Scalp FUE Transplant

 What is a Beard to Scalp FUE transplant?

 Although most hair transplants are carried out using donor hair from the back or sides of the scalp, this isn’t always a viable option.
 In these instances, it may be possible to use FUE techniques to obtain donor hair follicles from the beard and neck area.

-Beard to Scalp FUE transplants are a relatively new technique but can be a great alternative for those who can’t use donor hair from their scalp.
+Follicular Unit Extraction (FUE) for beard to scalp is a less frequently used technique that offers a great alternative for those who can’t use donor hair from their scalp.

 Beard hairs are thicker than hairs on the scalp, which means it can give the appearance of a fuller-looking head of hair.
 As many men have relatively heavy beards, the appearance of their beard won’t suffer as a result of the extraction, and any scarring will be minimal.

-Beard to Scalp FUE transplants follow the same techniques as our conventional FUE hair transplants, which account for around 80% of all hair transplants at Crown Clinic.
-Donor hairs are individually extracted – in this case from around the beard and neck area – before being transplanted into the balding areas of the scalp.
+Beard to Scalp FUE transplants follow the same techniques as our conventional FUE transplants, which account for around 80% of all hair transplants at Crown Clinic.
+Donor hairs are individually extracted during the hair transplant surgery, from around the beard and neck area.
+Then they are transplanted into the balding areas of the scalp.